abshinn/bashcrash/README.md

 brew install jq
 ```

-Or, if you don't have homebrew, you can find it here: [JQ](http://stedolan.github.io/jq/)
+Or, if you don't have homebrew, you can find it here: [JQ home](http://stedolan.github.io/jq/)

 JQ can pretty-print, extract, and manipulate JSON data on the command line.